 And when it comes to motorcycles, they aren’t exactly the quietest mode of transport.

-The loud sounds that motorcycles make can hurt dogs ears and cause them a lot of discomforts.
-Accelerating & honking of a horn is very loud sounds for dogs.
+The loud sounds that motorcycles make can hurt dogs’ ears and cause them a lot of discomforts.
+Accelerating & honking of a horn is very loud sounds for many dogs.

-3. Motorcycles emit a lot of exhaust which can irritate a dog’s nose
+3. Motorcycle exhaust can irritate a dog’s nose

 Motorcycles emit a lot of exhaust which can irritate a dog’s nose, eyes, and throat.
 No one likes to be exposed to the smog of exhaust fumes for long periods of time, and dogs are no different.
 As mentioned above, a dog’s sense of smell is 10,000 times more sensitive than humans, which also means that they are extremely irritated by the smell of exhaust.